-- A. Closure of Sumps.
-The Operator shall clean out all sumps, cellars, and ditches, and level and fill all sumps and depressions pursuant to DOGGR requirements.
-If sumps are lined with concrete, bottoms and walls shall be broken up and removed.
-Sumps shall be closed in accordance with RWQCB and California Department of Toxic Substances Control requirements. - B. Well Pad Site Cleanup.
-The Operator shall leave the site entirely free of oil, rotary mud, oil-soaked earth, asphalt, tar, concrete, litter, debris, and other substances to the satisfaction of DOGGR and the Community Development Director, and in compliance with federal requirements. - C. Contaminated Materials.
-All contaminated soils and materials within the well pad boundaries shall be removed and treated or disposed of in accordance with all local, regional, State, and Federal regulations. - D. Well Pad Revegetation.
-The well pad shall be revegetated following the requirements identified in the revegetation recommendations of the Special Status Species and Habitat Protection Plan to the satisfaction of the Community Development Director.
+- B. Well Pad Site Cleanup.
+The Operator shall leave the site entirely free of oil, rotary mud, oil-soaked earth, asphalt, tar, concrete, litter, debris, and other substances to the satisfaction of DOGGR requirements and the Community Development Director, and in compliance with federal requirements. - C. Contaminated Materials.
+All contaminated soils and materials within the well pad boundaries shall be removed, remediated, treated or disposed as may be required by local, regional, State, and Federal regulations or other requirements or directives of any agency exercising jurisdiction over the cleanup, including but not limited to the Culver City Fire Department. - D. Well Pad Revegetation.
+The well pad shall be revegetated following the requirements identified in the revegetation recommendations of the Special Status Species and Habitat Protection Plan, and within the timeframes specified in the approved Abandonment Plan, to the satisfaction of the Community Development Director.

-SECTION 51.
+SECTION 50.
 CITY REQUEST FOR REVIEW OF WELL STATUS.